arzeth/cdmpv/README.md

 ## About shaders
-<br/>When 1280x720→1920x1080, then AiUpscale_HQ_3x_LineArt has much better SSIM than AiUpscale_HQ_2x_LineArt for 2D sprites, but the overall SSIM is worse (~0.00234 vs ~0.00263) because background images are not very anime.
+When 1280x720→1920x1080, then AiUpscale_HQ_3x_LineArt has much better SSIM than AiUpscale_HQ_2x_LineArt for 2D sprites, but the overall SSIM is worse (~0.00234 vs ~0.00263) because background images are not very anime.
 <br/>`Anime4K_Clamp_Highlights.glsl` is needed because upscalers accidentally create very bright micro areas.
 <br/>Anime4K_Upscale_*CNN*_ hates small details.
 I tried to fix it: `Anime4K_Upscale_CNN_x2_ULF-RGB-noise.glsl` but it's not always good.
 <br/>TsubaUP is good for everything except 2D (especially hair is bad).